 If you want to simplify your project, and are concerned about getting the right consistency, you can purchase a premixed all-purpose joint compound.
 You can find a premixed bucket of about 60lbs of “mud” at most home improvements stores or hardware stores for about $10.
 We recommend buying two buckets to start to make sure you don’t run out halfway through your project.

 4. Let It Fly

-Once your drywall product reaches your desired consistency, fill your spray gun with the mixture and set it to the orange-peel or fine particle texture.
+Once your drywall product reaches your desired consistency, fill your spray gun with the texture mixture and set the spray nozzle to the orange-peel or fine particle texture.
 Unless you do a lot of painting, you most likely do not own a spray gun, but you can easily rent one from a paint store or rental company for about $25-$30 a day.

 Before you begin spraying your ceiling directly, be sure to test the spray on a scrap piece of wood or plank.
 To determine how much pressure, start with your gun set to the highest amount of air pressure and if the mix comes out too thin when you test it, decrease the setting and test it again until your spray resembles the texture of an orange peel.
 Quick tip, it might be a good idea to cover the air compressor with a sheet or some sort to keep the spraying texture from getting on it.

 When you have finished testing your consistency and are ready to start spraying your ceiling, hold the gun about three feet from the ceiling and begin spraying side-to-side with long even strokes one layer at a time covering the whole ceiling.
 Allow first coat to dry for at least eight hours before you apply your second coat.
 Once your first coat is completely dry, you want to add larger chunks of the mixture to enhance the texture.